revaturelabs/interviewquestions/Servlets-IS/Servlets-IS.md

 ---

-24:Explain how to read servlet parameters with an example?
+24. Explain how to read servlet parameters with an example?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)